utnet-org/utility/docs/test_networks/mainnet_spoon.md

 Now these nodes will begin by taking the records laid out in `records.json` and turning them into a genesis state.
-At the time of this writing, using the latest framework version from the master branch, this will take a couple hours.
+At the time of this writing, using the latest unc-infra.version from the master branch, this will take a couple hours.
 But your validators should begin producing blocks after that's done.